 The conversation around the table was friendly.
 Mr. Bingley and his sister lead the discussion and spoke more than anyone else.
 Elizabeth answered politely when asked a question, but again, Mr. Darcy said little, seemingly more intent on observing than conversing.

 After the meal, the ladies repaired to the drawing room and waited for the men to join them.
 Elizabeth was feeling quite overheated in Miss Bingley’s gown and could only think of throwing it off as soon as she could.
-She wondered whether the nightdress she provided would be just as stifling.
+She wondered whether the nightdress provided for her would be just as stifling.

 She had begun to sense that Mr. Bingley’s sisters were not enthusiastic about having to offer her refuge.
 She did not feel quite like an unwanted trespasser, but more like someone they were resigned to entertain because of their brother’s partiality.